 For many people, the best time to visit Ethiopia is during the dry season, which runs from October through February.
 There are exceptions to this rule, however - especially if you're interested in experiencing Ethiopia's cultural festivals, some of which are held during the rainy season.
-If you're on a budget, travelling during the low season is also a good way to save money.
+If you're on a budget, traveling during the low season is also a good way to save money.

 Best Time to Visit the Northern Highlands